 So, why do I use the methods I do and avoid other options?
 Because my job is to get rid of the Dog Problems you have, in the most effective way possible, without adding to the mess you are already in!!

 Here’s the science-y bit.
-I’ll do my best to keep it to plain English and digestible for you.
-This is stuff that every pet owner needs to know so they can make sensible choices about how they train their animals.
-Yes, this stuff applies to ALL species, even you.
+I’ll do my best to keep it to plain English and digestible – no-one likes jargon!.
+This is stuff that you need to know so you can make sensible choices about how you train your animals.

 Behaviour Always Has a Function.